Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: INTEGRAL Anomaly and Galactic 511 line

 We consider $m_e\ll m_N$ in calculating the decay width.
-Here the $Z^\prime$ contribution is not taken into account because its effect is smaller than others. $G_F$ is the Fermi constant and $V_{\alpha i}$ includes the mixing angle.
-The 511 keV gamma ray flux from the decaying DM can be written as~\cite{Hooper:2004qf,Picciotto:2004rp},
+The $Z^\prime$ contribution is not taken into account because its effect is smaller than the $W$ and $Z$ mediated processes.
+The decay of pseudo-Dirac DM mediated by the off-shell heavy $Z^\prime$ in the $\mathrm{TeV}$ scale is negligibly small due to $Z^\prime$ mass suppression.
+The coupling between $Z^\prime$, DM and light active neutrino is proportional to the $\nu-\mathrm{DM}$ mixing and hence suppressed.
+Here, $G_F$ is the Fermi constant and $V_{\alpha i}$ includes the mixing angle.
+The 511 keV gamma ray flux from the decaying DM is given as~\cite{Hooper:2004qf,Picciotto:2004rp},